Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/character_creation.md

 ## Use existing skills

 1. Open up the compendium Skills
-2. Drag any skills you want to customise into your new compendium
+2. Drag any skills you want to customize into your new compendium

 ## Create new skills

-1. Go to [fas fa-suitcase]Items Directory
+1. Go to [fa-solid fa-suitcase]Items Directory
-2. Cick on [fas fa-suitcase]Create Item
+2. Click on [fa-solid fa-suitcase]Create Item

     - Give the skill a name
     - Set _Type_ to _Skill_